kelvinnkkcc1717/Financial-market-response-to-external-shocks/README.md

-# Financial-market-response-to-external-shocks
+# Financial Market Response to External Shocks

 This is an ongoing independent project exploring financial markets as dynamical systems.

-The project studies how market returns and volatility respond to major external shocks and whether the subsequent behaviour can be described using simple physics-inspired response and relaxation models.
+The project studies how market returns and volatility respond to major external shocks and investigates whether the subsequent behaviour can be described using simple response and relaxation models inspired by statistical physics.

-The analysis uses historical financial data and Python.
+The analysis uses historical market data and Python.

 ## Tools